Why Our Baby? WHEN YOUR BABY DIES

 If your baby dies within hours or days of life, the hospital is the only home she will have known.
 However, you may have had the privilege of being with her at the time of her death.
 You may have built up a relationship with the medical and nursing staff.
 They will have become quite involved with you and your baby and will experience their own grief and disappointment when she dies.
 They may welcome a signal from you that you wish to talk.

-Even when your baby dies your body will experience the normal post natal symptoms such as your breasts starting to produce milk.
-If you find the symptoms particularly difficult discuss the situation with your obstetrician and he/she may be able to alleviate them.
+Even when your baby dies, your body will experience the normal post-natal symptoms such as your breasts starting to produce milk.
+If you find the symptoms particularly difficult, discuss the situation with your obstetrician and he/she can discuss medication to alleviate them.

 If your baby dies at home

 In deciding to take your baby home, you are aware that she may die at home.
 Despite the fact that the possibility is there, it is difficult to predict how and when your baby will die and how you and your family will react.
-Some parents may feel helpless because of the lack of professional help around.
-In this case, perhaps a doctor, cleric or public health nurse could be called for support.
+Some parents may feel helpless.
+In this case, the ONS for palliative care, doctor and cleric should be called for support.
 Some parents may feel contented and happy that their baby died in their home environment and they may wish to remain alone with their child for a while before calling anyone.
 It may be the last time they can be alone with their baby, as the next couple of days are likely to be spent surrounded by family and friends.
-At some point however, it will be necessary to call a doctor.
+At some point, however, it will be necessary to call a doctor.
 He or she needs to certify the death of your baby.

-If you have been caring for, or helping care for your baby for some time, the final end may be a relief, especially if she has been ill for some time.
+If you have been caring for, or helping care for your baby for some time, the final end may be extremely difficult, especially if she has been ill for some time.
 But nothing can really prepare you for the death.
 The grief that is experienced is often different and deeper than was anticipated.

-You may like to read “A Double Sorrow”.
+You may like to read Chapter 10 “A Double Sorrow”.